 Do I have to appear personally for notarization of my documents?

 Yes.
-You must personally appear before the Notary at the time of notarization with proper identification.
+In California must personally appear before the Notary at the time of notarization with proper identification.

 Can you notarize documents that contain blanks?